Yahyaabbakar92/sun-n-sand/src/content/catering/_index.md

 # Restaurant
 restaurant:
   title: "La Mirage Restaurant"
   content: "Indulge in a culinary journey at La Mirage Restaurant.
-Our diverse menu features Western and traditional African cuisine, fast food, and delightful room service.
+Our diverse menu features Continental, Traditional African cuisine, and Cuisine from the East.
 Enjoy a continental breakfast buffet with stunning views of Lake Malawi.
 Experience exquisite dining amidst the sounds of waves and birds at Sun 'n' Sand Resort."
   images:
     - id: 1
       src: "https://gspqgpzyhdhinyvtyugx.supabase.co/storage/v1/object/public/images/restaurantAndBarsPage/laMirageRestaurant/plate-of-fish-with-veggies.jpg?t=2024-02-02T19%3A16%3A21.994Z"